OCD Myths and Facts

 Also Read: Obsessive Compulsive Disorder

 - OCD is not a trait.
 It is not a part of someone’s personality.
 It is a serious mental illness that is commonly seen.
 If it is a trait a person has control over it.
 He/ She can choose whether they want to do certain actions or not.
 With OCD there’s an unrelenting thought which causes anxiety and to lessen the impact of it, people engage in compulsive actions.

 - A person diagnosed with OCD cannot simply block their thoughts.

 - OCD is not extreme to stress.
 The stressful situation might cause distress to a person diagnosed with OCD, but stress doesn’t cause it.

 - OCD is not trying to help people to look at things logically, it is about working on their anxieties.

 - OCD is not limited to cleanliness.
-Obsessions can vary from cleanliness to sexual thoughts which are unwanted, to hurt others etc. The anxiety led by these obsessions diminishes with compulsions of actions such as repeating an action, checking for things, counting and recounting of things etc.
+Obsessions can vary from cleanliness to sexual thoughts which are unwanted, to hurting others, etc. The anxiety led by these obsessions diminishes with compulsions of actions such as repeating an action, checking for things, counting and recounting things, etc.

 - People with OCD can lead a healthy and functional life with treatment.
 Medication coupled with therapy helps in treating the illness.

-- For most of the patients, behavioural therapy and medication are effective as a treatment method.
+- For most patients, behavioral therapy and medication are effective treatment methods.

 It is important to contact a trained professional when a person notices the symptoms.
-Due to embarrassment and stigma, people fail to approach a therapist and the condition might worsen.
+Due to OCD myths and facts or we can say due to embarrassment or stigma, people fail to approach a therapist and the condition might worsen.
 It is a serious mental health issue and with proper therapy, a person can lead a normal life.